lilactown/observe-component/README.md

 Because Functional Reactive Programming is pretty cool, and so is React.
 However, React's API is not very FRP-friendly; the necessity to wire up events by hand using buses (or subjects, in RxJS-speak) easily leads us to the [Bus of Doom](https://gist.github.com/jonifreeman/5131428a9f04b69a76ae), and in general is finnicky and boilerplate-y to connect an observer to React.

-There are also plenty of libraries for connecting streams to React, but very few (none that I've found) that transition React events to streams, enabling a fully functional reactive architecture.
+There are also plenty of libraries for connecting observables to React, but very few (none that I've found) that transition React events to observables, enabling a fully functional reactive architecture.

 ## Dependencies

-At the moment, `observe-component` allows a consumer to use either [Kefir](https://rpominov.github.io/kefir/) or [RxJS](https://github.com/Reactive-Extensions/RxJS) for reactive streams.
+At the moment, `observe-component` allows a consumer to use either [Kefir](https://rpominov.github.io/kefir/) or [RxJS](https://github.com/Reactive-Extensions/RxJS) for reactive observables.
 Support for more FRP libraries might become available if it is highly desired.
 To use your choice of library, you can import like so:

 ```javascript
 /* ES6 module syntax */